Cocaine Addiction: Signs, Symptoms, and Treatment

 Cocaine addiction is a complex disorder involving changes in the brain as well as a range of environmental, social, and familial factors.
 As of this writing, no medication-assisted treatment (MAT) is FDA approved for cocaine addiction.1 If you need to detox, your withdrawal symptoms will be addressed on an as-needed basis as they arise.

 You will need additional behavioral and pharmacological treatment.
 A full continuum of care increases positive treatment outcomes, as does the length of treatment.
-For example, if you have been using cocaine for several years and only go to detox, research shows the chance of relapse is high.6, 7
+For example, if you have been using cocaine for several years and only go to detox without continued care, research shows the chance of relapse is high.6,7

 Treatment gives you time to learn and practice new behavioral techniques, as well as address the other mental components of addiction.
 You also are given time to let your body and brain physiologically heal.7